catfoolyou/Block-Bypass/README.md

 ## Lightspeed agent
 The first step is to disable Lightspeed agent.

-You can use the uploaded `.bat` files (`litspedagent.bat` and `test.bat`) to kill off Lightspeed agent and disable Classroom windows (respectively).
-This will unblock any website as well as `wss://` (websocket) conncections to blocked domains, as well as disabling admin access to your computer.
+You can use the uploaded `.bat` files (`litspedagent.bat` and `test.bat`) to kill off Lightspeed agent and disable Classroom windows, respectively.
+This will unblock any website as well as `wss://` (websocket) conncections to blocked domains, as well as preventing admin from getting into your computer.
 However this only works on Windows computers, NOT ON CHROMEBOOKS.
 These were originally from [here](https://fcpsoff.github.io/lightspeed.html), though the website might be blocked or taken down entirely.

 An easy way to make sure that Lightspeed has been disabled is to check [this url](https://localhost:6543/block), it should show a "website down" error if you did evrything right and Lightspeed is actually dead.